cossacklabs/product-docs/content/acra/getting-started/requirements/_index.md

 ### Build from sources

 The requirements are not so strict:
-* Golang compiler (we support the latest 3 minor versions) should be able to build binaries for your OS/CPU (though Windows is not supported)
+* Golang compiler (we support and test the only latest stable version) should be able to build binaries for your OS/CPU (though Windows is not supported)
 * [Themis](https://github.com/cossacklabs/themis/#availability) crypto libraries should be installed on target system

 ### TLS